-Below you as a new exchange student at SLU find important information that will be useful before arriving to Sweden and while you are here as a student.
+As a new exchange student at SLU, you can find important information that will be useful before arriving to Sweden and while you are here as a student.

 Receive your acceptance letter from Universityadmissions.se